Formal groups and quantum cohomology: Introduction

 \begin{prop} The functor $\mathit{MC}(X)$ has the canonical structure of a ``formal group''. \end{prop}

 As mentioned above, if one makes suitable assumptions on the closed-open map, this structure has an explanation purely within homological algebra.
-If one drops that assumption, one could still obtain the group structure by looking at $\scrF(X \times \bar{X})$ together with its ``tensor category structure'' given by convolution of correspondences (see \cite{mau-wehrheim-woodward18, bottman-wehrheim18}; another approach is \cite{lekili-lipyanskiy10, fukaya17}).
+If one drops that assumption, one could still obtain the group structure by looking at $\scrF(X \times \bar{X})$ together with its monoidal structure (in a suitable sense, which we will not try to make precise) given by convolution of correspondences (see \cite{mau-wehrheim-woodward18, bottman-wehrheim18}; another approach is \cite{lekili-lipyanskiy10, fukaya17}).
 Compared to those constructions, the definition given here (which avoids talking about Fukaya categories or Lagrangian correspondences) is less general but more direct, and hence more amenable to computations.

 \begin{proposition} The groups $\mathit{MC}(X;N)$ are commutative if $N^3 = 0$.
 They are also commutative if $N^4 = 0$, provided that additionally, $H^*(X;\bZ)$ is torsion-free. \end{proposition}

 Commutativity mod $N^3$ is not surprising: it amounts to the well-known fact that the Lie bracket on cohomology, which exists for any algebra over the little disc operad, becomes zero for Cohomological Field Theories.
 For general algebraic reasons (formal exponentiation), one expects commutativity to hold always if $N$ is an algebra over $\bQ$; and the same should be true if $N$ is an algebra over $\bF_p$ and $N^{p+1} = 0$.
 In contrast, the origin of the second part of Proposition \ref{th:commutative} is more geometric: it reflects an explicit (if poorly understood, partly due to a lack of examples) enumerative obstruction to commutativity.